ganeti/ganeti/man/gnt-instance.rst

     n
         network boot (PXE)

-    The default is not to set an HVM boot order which is interpreted as 'dc'.
+    The default is not to set an HVM boot order, which is interpreted as 'dc'.

     For KVM the boot order is either "floppy", "cdrom", "disk" or